Tel: 905-940-8188

 Your brainstem and spinal cord create a "highway" for your nerves.
 Nerves send messages to and from your brain which control the health and function of virtually every cell in your body.
 Chiropractic care focuses on maximizing the body's potential for self-healing by detecting, correcting and preventing spinal dysfunction which may lead to nerve interference.
 It may include spinal adjustments, exercises, nutritional advice and/or other healthy lifestyle recommendations.

-No. We are exposed to various factors which may cause interferences on a regular basis.
-They can arise from physical, emotional or chemical reasons.
 The physical causes can result from accidents, slips and falls, repetitive motions, posture or improper lifting and bending.
 Emotional causes include stress, anger, depression and fear.
 Chemical causes include drugs, alcohol, pollution and poor nutrition.

 Sometimes.
 Since our body is constantly trying to self-heal and optimize, it can sometimes correct interferences when we bend, stretch or have a good night's sleep.
 However, many do not clear up and may start a chain reaction throughout the body.
 Regular visits to your chiropractor can correct small problems before they snowball.